-Marc Henrard is a Advisory Partner at OpenGamma and visiting professor at University College London.
+Marc Henrard is a Managing Partner at muRisQ Advisory, Head of Quantitative Research at OpenGamma and visiting professor at University College London.

 Over the last 20 years, Marc has worked in various areas of quantitative finance.
 His experience includes management positions in risk management, trading, quantitative research and software development.
 In particular he has been Head of Interest Rate Modeling for Dexia Group, Deputy Head of Treasury Risk at the Bank for International Settlements (BIS) and Head of Quantitative Research and Deputy Head of Interest Rate Trading also at BIS.